Pickleball Gear

 • You struggle with poppy paddles:

-also on my list, the Vatic Pro Flash is one of the softest thermoformed paddles you'll find.
+try the PIKKL Hurricane Pro, one of the softest thermoformed paddles you'll find.

 Pickleball Apes